Roland Edge

-Roland Edge (born 25 November 1978) is an English footballer who is the assistant manager at non-league Folkestone Invicta.
+Roland Edge (born 25 November 1978) is an English footballer who is assistant manager at Dartford.

 Career

 Gillingham

 Edge made his professional debut for Gillingham as a 40th minute substitute in a 1–0 away league loss to Chesterfield in September 1998.

-In just his second season with the Kent side Edge featured in the FA Cup quarter finals as Gillingham lost 5–0 to Chelsea at Stamford Bridge, and at Wembley as they defeated Wigan 3–2 in the Football League Second Division play-off Final to gain promotion to the second tier for the first time in the club's history.
+In just his second season with the Kent side Edge featured in the FA Cup quarter finals as Gillingham lost 5–0 to Chelsea at Stamford Bridge, and at Wembley as they defeated Wigan Athletic 3–2 in the Football League Second Division play-off final to gain promotion to the second tier for the first time in the club's history.

 Edge would go on to make 125 league and cup appearances in six years with the Gills, but was released in 2003 after being unable to agree contract terms.

 Hibernian

 After a period training with Hartlepool United Edge signed on a free transfer for Scottish Premier League side Hibernian in August 2003.

 During his one-season stay with the Leith side Edge played in the 2004 Scottish League Cup final, which Hibernian lost 2–0 to Livingston.